Zacarias Moussaoui: Overview

-On August 16, 2001, Moussaoui was arrested in Minnesota by the FBI and charged with an immigration violation.
+On 16 August 2001, Moussaoui was arrested in Minnesota by the FBI and charged with an immigration violation.
 He aroused suspicion while taking flight training courses in Eagan, Minnesota.

-On December 11, 2001, Moussaoui was indicted by a federal grand jury in United States District Court for the Eastern District of Virginia on six felony charges: conspiracy to commit acts of terrorism transcending national boundaries, conspiracy to commit aircraft piracy, conspiracy to destroy aircraft, conspiracy to use weapons of mass destruction, conspiracy to murder United States employees, and conspiracy to destroy property.
+On 11 December 2001, Moussaoui was indicted by a federal grand jury in United States District Court for the Eastern District of Virginia on six felony charges: conspiracy to commit acts of terrorism transcending national boundaries, conspiracy to commit aircraft piracy, conspiracy to destroy aircraft, conspiracy to use weapons of mass destruction, conspiracy to murder United States employees, and conspiracy to destroy property.

 Moussaoui was alleged by federal prosecutors to have been a replacement for the "first" 20th hijacker, possibly Ramzi bin al-Shibh.
 Bin al-Shibh and Zakariyah Essabar were denied visas.
 However, prosecutors in Moussaoui's drawn-out trial in the US had difficulty directly connecting him to the 19 participants.

 Moussaoui's trial was seen in some circles as a barometer of the ability and willingness of the United States to give a fair hearing to terrorism suspects.
 Others objected to the degree to which the court and especially Judge Leonie Brinkema tolerated the bizarre and threatening courtroom behavior of Moussaoui.
 Moussaoui expressed contempt for the trial and court by introducing legal motions deriding Judge Brinkema, surprised onlookers by electing to represent himself in court, and rankled federal prosecutors by requesting the presence of captured al-Qaeda members as witnesses in his case.

 During the trial, Moussaoui initially stated that he was not involved in the September 11 attacks, but that he was planning an attack of his own.
-Some al-Qaeda members reportedly corroborated Moussaoui's statement to an extent, saying that he was involved in a plot other than September 11, but prosecutors believed that his story had no merit.
-On April 3, 2006, Moussaoui was found to be eligible for the death penalty.
+Some al-Qaeda members reportedly corroborated Moussaoui's statement saying that he was involved in a plot other than September 11, but prosecutors believed that his story had no merit.
+On 3 April 2006, Moussaoui was found to be eligible for the death penalty.
 Before leaving the courtroom, he was reported to have shouted, "You will never get my blood.
-God curse you all!"
+Allah curse you all!"

-On May 3, 2006, a jury decided against the death penalty for Moussaoui.
-The next day, he was sentenced to life in prison without parole.
+On 3 May 2006, a jury decided against the death penalty for Moussaoui.
+The next day, he was sentenced to life in prison without the possibility of parole.
 As he was led out of the courtroom, Moussaoui clapped his hands and said, "America, you lost ...
 I won."
 Judge Brinkema responded by telling him that he would "die with a whimper" and "never get a chance to speak again".
-Three jurors decided Moussaoui had only limited knowledge of the September 11 plot, and three described his role in the attacks as minor, if he had any role at all.
+In giving their reasoning against recommending the death penalty, most jurors referenced Moussaoui having an "unstable early childhood and dysfunctional family" and problems with his parents.
+Three jurors also wrote that they believed Moussaoui had only limited knowledge of the September 11 plot.

-Following sentencing, Moussaoui recanted his trial testimony stating he was not a member of the September 11, 2001, conspiracy, but "part of another al-Qaeda plot which was to occur after September 11."

-Moussaoui is currently incarcerated in the ADX Florence, Colorado.
+Moussaoui is currently incarcerated in ADX Florence, Colorado.